Life Science Angels

 Life Science Angels, Inc. is a prominent angel investment group based in Sunnyvale, California, established in 2005.
 The organization specializes exclusively in healthcare investments, targeting sectors such as medical devices, diagnostics, pharmaceuticals, biotechnology, and digital health.
 Life Science Angels focuses on companies at various stages of development, including seed-stage, early-stage, and later-stage ventures.
 Through its investments, the group aims to support innovation and growth within the healthcare and life sciences industries.

 Trio Pharmaceuticals is a San Diego-based company focused on developing innovative cancer therapeutics.
-Founded in 2018, it specializes in dual-action drugs designed to combat immunogenic tumors.
-These therapeutics aim to halt tumor growth while selectively addressing immunosuppression within the tumor environment, distinct from conventional immune checkpoint pathways.
-By targeting specific antigens on cancer cells and immunosuppressor cells, Trio's drugs enhance tumor immunity, improve treatment efficacy, and reduce toxicity.
-The company's mission is to address significant unmet medical needs in cancer treatment, ultimately making therapies more accessible and affordable for patients.
+Established in 2018, the company specializes in creating dual-action drugs that target immunogenic tumors.
+These therapeutics are designed to not only halt tumor growth but also selectively counteract immunosuppression within the tumor environment, circumventing traditional immune checkpoint pathways.
+By targeting specific antigens on both cancer cells and immunosuppressor cells, Trio Pharmaceuticals aims to enhance tumor immunity while improving treatment efficacy, reducing toxicity, and making cancer therapies more affordable for patients.
+The company is dedicated to addressing high unmet medical needs in cancer treatment through its advanced drug development approach.

 Flyte